Introduction

 Whether you are new in the field of graphic design or aspiring to level up your knowledge, this post is going to help you out!
 Here we have come up with a list of the top 50 commonly used graphic design terms.

-Take a look about the biggest design trends of 2019, you can take example from this list.
+Take a look about the biggest design trends, you can take example from this list.
 It will helps you a lot!

 Take a quick look to enhance your graphic design vocabulary